-Funding priority will be given to continuation applicants.
-Following continuation applications, funding priority will be given to applications in order of the scores assigned by the Grant Review Work Group.
-Review scores will not necessarily have a direct bearing on the distribution of funds.
+Review scores will not necessarily have sole bearing on the distribution of funds.
 However, a lower scoring application will not be recommended for funding at the expense of a higher scoring one.
-The distribution of funds will be based on the assessment of the Grant Review Work Group as to how best to carry out the mission of OCS.
-When making funding recommendations, the Grant Review Work Group will consider the score of the application, the effectiveness of the program in addressing Montana's needs, the priorities, if any, set by the Governor and/or State Service Plan, and the input of commission staff.
+The distribution of funds will be based on the assessment of the Grant Review Workgroup as to how best to carry out the mission of OCS.

+When making funding recommendations, the Grant Review Workgroup will consider the score of the application, the effectiveness of the program in addressing Montana's needs, the priorities, if any, set by the Governor and/or State Service Plan, and the input of commission staff.

-For all applications that are approved by the Montana Commission to be submitted to CNCS will be subject to the following review and selection process:
+All applications approved by the Montana Commission to be submitted to CNCS are subject to the following review and selection process:

-CNCS will engage External and Staff Reviewers with relevant knowledge and expertise to assess and provide input on the eligible applications.
-The review and selection process is intended to produce a diversified set of highquality programs that represent the priorities and strategic considerations described in this Notice.
+CNCS will engage Reviewers with relevant knowledge and expertise to assess and provide input on the eligible applications.
+The review and selection process is intended to produce a diversified set of high-quality programs that represent the priorities and strategic considerations described in this Notice.
 The determinations made by CNCS reviewers may be different than what the applicant self-determined upon submission of its application.